 This means your loan lender will run your credit report.
 When they run your credit, they will ask you about any potential red flags they see.
-So if there are any outstanding debts, judgments, old collections, or excessive late payments on other credit card or debt payments, be prepared to explain them.
+So if there are any outstanding debts, judgments, old collections, or excessive late payments on other credit cards or debt payments, be prepared to explain them.

 In most cases, you will have to fill out a form or letter explaining the issue.
 Too many of those kinds of issues could cause you to not get approved.
 But they also will affect your interest rate if you do get approved.

 But you want to know NOW if you can’t get the loan or will have to pay a high-interest rate with direct lenders for bad credit loans (which will raise your payment) rather than at the end of the process.